 Cardiff International Poetry Competition

-The 2013 Cardiff International Poetry Competition is administered by Literature Wales and supported by Cardiff Council.
+The Cardiff International Poetry Competition is administered by Literature Wales with the financial support of Cardiff Council.